Individual & Small Group Tutoring

 Request a Tutor

 The Peer Learning Program is free to all Barnard students.
-Students may receive a maximum of two hours of tutoring per week, per course.
+Students may receive a maximum of one hour of tutoring per week, per course.

-To be matched with a peer tutor, please send an email to email@example.com your request.
-In most cases, you will be required to meet to discuss the academic assistance you need.
+To be matched with a peer tutor, please send an email to firstname.lastname@example.org with your request.
 Please note that peer tutors are mainly for courses taught at Barnard.

 If you are enrolled in General Chemistry at Barnard (NOT Columbia) kindly contact Professor Rachel Austin in the Chemistry Department for inquiries about tutoring.
 Her email address is: email@example.com